eLearning-BS23/moodle-paygw_sslcommerz/README.md

-# Moodle Payment Gateway Sslcommerz plugin
+# Moodle Payment Gateway SSLCommerz plugin

 SSLCOMMERZ is the largest payment gateway aggregator in Bangladesh and a pioneer in the FinTech industry.
 For more detail about `SSLCOMMERZ` please visit https://www.sslcommerz.com/.